 - Use an “I-statement” to address something that bothers or upsets you without making it feel like an attack by saying how you feel and what you’d like the person to do.

 - Avoid attacking someone by giving them the benefit of doubt.
 Try saying something like, “I’m sure you didn’t mean it this way but…” or “You couldn’t have known this…” to gently confront someone without being too harsh.

 7. Resist urges to get defensive

 Defensiveness shuts down lines of communication, making the conversation less productive.
 It’s sometimes possible to prevent this from happening by remaining open instead of putting your guard up.
 When you have an urge to shut down, say something mean, or argue your point, try not to act on it.
-Instead, remain non-defensive by:
+Instead, build the self-discipline to remain non-defensive by:

 - Stopping to think before responding: Your first instincts aren’t always right, especially when strong feelings are mixed in.
 Avoid saying or doing things that might hurt the other person or your relationship with them by pausing to think before reacting.
 Taking a quick bathroom break, a few deep breaths, or even a five-second pause can help you calm down, center yourself, and respond in more effective ways.

 - Adopting a curious mindset (vs. a critical mindset): A curious mindset is open, humble, and interested, unlike the critical mind, which can be closed, defensive, and assuming.
 Reminding yourself to be curious changes your stance in ways that make a positive interaction more likely to occur.